 - Lockdown Level signs will be posted in all rooms throughout each building to clarify procedures.

 - Visitor signs in English and Spanish will be displayed on all doors directing visitors to the security desk for check in.

 - One entrance is used for all visitors during the instructional day.

 - All door windows will have coverings that can be easily implemented during an emergency situation.

 What additional measures are being taken to ensure the safety of our school community?

 - Administrators and School Resource Officers are participating in safety training sessions throughout the school year.

-- We have partnered with city officials to develop an Active Threat Training Exercise.
-This citywide event will be held at Hickory High School in August.
-Learn more about the ATR Exercise.
+- We partnered with city officials to develop an Active Threat Training Exercise.
+This citywide event was held at Hickory High School in August.

 - We hired a Safety Supervisor whose sole purpose is to focus on school safety and to work in partnership with our local law enforcement agencies to ensure our schools are prepared for any emergency situation.